 a method might need to be accessed from a class in another package in the same plugin, preventing use of default package access;

-to allow the Jenkins service loader to instantiate it;
+an @Extension needs to be public to allow the Jenkins service loader to instantiate it;

-to expose it as a Stapler web method and thus to JavaScript on a form.
+a FormValidation doCheckName(@QueryParameter String value) method must be public to expose it as a Stapler web method and thus to JavaScript on a form.

 In such cases you should block the member from being used by outside code: